ebai101/xc-bela-container/README.md

 ### Quickstart

 Install [Docker](https://docs.docker.com/get-docker/) and the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions, if you haven't already.
+Clone the repo using `git clone --recurse-submodules` to ensure that the Bela submodule is cloned as well.

 Open this folder in VSCode and run the command `Remote-Containers: Reopen in Container` or click the popup when prompted.
 This will download the image, install a few extensions and attach the editor to the container.

-You'll be greeted with an empty workspace.
-Open an integrated terminal and clone [the main repo](https://github.com/odea-audio/chorale), then open the `code-workspace` file in the repo.

-From here, you can configure and build with CMake and Ninja

 ### Extensions